Emergency, Transitional and Long-Term Supportive Housing for Seniors

 - Contact: Marianne Sisson, Case Coordinator (865) 684-1893 or firstname.lastname@example.org

-Samaritan Place, now in its 17th year of providing shelter and support for seniors in crisis, is one of 8 or fewer such programs in the United States where a complete continuum of care from emergency to long-term housing, as well as independent housing, is offered.
-Samaritan Place is, in fact, the nation’s only program offering a complete continuum of care for this population.
+Samaritan Place, providing shelter and support for seniors in crisis, is one of a handful of programs in the United States where a complete continuum of care from emergency to long-term housing, as well as independent housing, is offered for this population.

-Learn more about Samaritan Placer in this video.
+Learn more about Samaritan Place in this video from United Way of Greater Knoxville.

 Referrals and Eligibility